LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 (1 row)
 ```

+After posting the transaction to the node, check if it got included in the blockchain by querying the database:

+> Use as id the id of your transaction object, that gets created by the script `print_sendable_cashback.js`

 ```
 SELECT id, "blockId", type, amount, fee, "senderId", "recipientId" from trs WHERE id = '7885526580000209472';
          id          |       blockId       | type |  amount   |   fee    |       senderId        |      recipientId
 ---------------------+---------------------+------+-----------+----------+-----------------------+-----------------------
  7885526580000209472 | 9532247529504404125 |   11 | 100000000 | 10000000 | 16313739661670634666L | 10881167371402274308L
 ```

+And compare the account balances of sender and recipient, to verify that the sender account received the cashback and the token were transferred:

 ```
 lisk_dev=> SELECT address, balance from mem_accounts WHERE address = '16313739661670634666L';